Osasco Sporting

-Oeste Futebol Clube, commonly referred to as simply Oeste, is a Brazilian association football club based in Barueri, São Paulo.
+Osasco Sporting, formerly known as Oeste Futebol Clube, is a Brazilian association football club based in Osasco.
 They currently play in the Campeonato Paulista Série A2, the second division of the São Paulo state football league.

-Originally from Itápolis in São Paulo state, After was played in Barueri Oeste was founded on 25 January 1921.
-They play in black and red shirts, black shorts and red socks.
+Originally from Itápolis in São Paulo state, was founded on 25 January 1921.
+After was played in Barueri.
+They play in blue and white shirts, white shorts and blue socks.